-Before transferring records to the FRC, separate the record series having the same disposition authority records into series.
-Each item or subordinate item in your records schedule represents a series.
+Before transferring records to the FRC, separate the records having the same disposition authority code into series.
+Each item or subordinate item in your records disposition schedule represents a series.
 Identify and separate your records into series by records schedule item number and cutoff date.
 Each series will be handled as a separate transfer.
 Each transfer must consist of at least one box and normally only one closing year date for a series of records.
-FRCs may accept more than one year of records in a transfer.

 (See Figures 1 and 2)